Prairie Gateway Tourism

 A drive to Joe Dandy’s in Oak Lake is just enough time to build up an appetite.
 And you’ll need it because the Manitoba Burger is a behemoth.
 The drive-in’s signature bison burger features two patties piled high with cheese, bacon, lettuce, tomato, onions and that irresistible Dandy sauce.
 Add a side of onion rings but don’t expect anything run-of-the-mill.
 These rings are a meal in themselves—thick and deliciously seasoned, breaded and fried to perfect crispiness.

-Rent a kayak from Stillwater Adventures in Virden and head out to secluded Salt Lake near Lenore for a paddle.
+Rent a kayak from StillWater Adventures in Virden and head out to secluded Salt Lake near Lenore for a paddle.
 For longer jaunts, a visit to Oak Lake Beach (just 28 km from Virden) ensures that you’ll see a stunning sunset too.

-Stay in the Oak Lake area some golf at the 18-hole Oak Island that snakes around wetlands then through stands of old oaks.
-Virden Wellview Golf Club was Manitoba’s first golf course and continues to present nine challenging hole for enthusiasts.
+Stay in the Oak Lake area for some golf at the 18-hole Oak Island that snakes around wetlands then through stands of old oaks.
+Virden Wellview Golf Club was Manitoba’s first golf course and continues to present nine challenging holes for enthusiasts.
 The Elkhorn Golf & Country Club is just south of the town of Elkhorn, providing yet another option for duffers.

 There are more than 80 vehicles on display in the Manitoba Antique Auto Museum in Elkhorn.
 It’s a must for car buffs to be sure, but it’s much more than that.
 Quirky memorabilia abounds, parked side-by-side with a horse-drawn hearse on skis and old timey rides dating back to the early 1900s.